siisltd/Curiosity.Migrations/docs/features/variables.md

 # Variable Substitution

+`Curiosity.Migrations` supports basic variable substitution.

+## How to use

-`Curiosity.Migrations` supports basic variable substitution, to enable you should register variables when configuring migrator:
+To use variable substitution you should register variables when configuring migrator:

 ```csharp
 var variableValue = "my_variable";